Why One INXS Member Struggled With ‘Devil Inside’

 With the future of the Rolling Stones in limbo, Mick Jagger kicked off a solo tour of Japan on March 15, 1988, in support of his second album, 'Primitive Cool.'

 Meet the Artists Who Refused Their Rock and Roll Hall of Fame Inductions

 How Axl Rose, Johnny Rotten and Ozzy Osbourne all turned down their Rock and Roll Hall of Fame invitations.

 The pop legend had a history of working with rockers.

 The Day Mick Taylor Joined the Rolling Stones

-The musical contributions that guitarist Mick Taylor made to the Rolling Stones often take a backseat to the bigger picture of the band's story.
+Guitarist's musical contributions often take a backseat to the bigger picture of their story.

-Revisiting the Allman Brothers Band’s ‘Where It All Begins’
+How Allman Brothers Band’s ‘Where It All Begins’ Became an Ending